November 2 – January 26, 2018

 An opening reception for the artist will be held on Friday, November 2, from 6:00 - 8:00pm at Gavlak Los Angeles (1034 North Highland Avenue, Los Angeles, CA 90038).

-For more information concerning the exhibition, please contact Lauren Wood at Lauren@gavlakgallery.com or 323-467-5700.
+For more information concerning the exhibition, or for press inquiries, please contact Lauren Wood at Lauren@gavlakgallery.com, or 323-467-5700.